kkowenn/DataSciencePortfolio/README.md

 ## Project 1: Optimizing Performance Metrics

 In this project, I focused on optimizing the values of performance metrics for a given model.
-The goal was to find the best possible combination of hyperparameters to achieve the highest performance.
+The goal was to find the best possible combination of hyperparameters to achieve the highest performance. (before tuning vs after tuning)

 ## Project 2: Data Augmentation to Fix Overfitting